sulu/sulu-docs/book/creating-a-basic-website/setup-a-webspace.rst

 Our sample file defines just one portal, which includes a `name` and a `key` just as the webspace, whereby the key for the portal hast to be unique for the entire installation, not only within this webspace.

-Then the `strategy` for the `resource-locator` is defined, which influences the design of the URLs for the content.
-Currently there is only the `tree`-option available resulting in exposing the entire content tree in the URL.

 URLs
 ~~~~